The state of the situation in the world is very critical and the time is reached to stand and ask for change

-In short, the time is reached to raise voice against the gene piracy and future food control.
+In short, the time is reached to raise voices against gene piracy and future food control.
 The planet is mother earth for all.
-Let stop playing with nature to earn money and fattening banks.
-Let raise our voice against manipulating genetic makeup of flora and fauna.
+Let stop playing with nature to earn money and fatten banks.
+Let raise our voice against manipulating the genetic makeup of flora and fauna.
 Gene patient is one the dangerous weapon to control the state of future food.
 Gene is the creature of nature and our mother earth.
 No way to the patent gene.

 Right, the based approach is the best tool in the present political situation of the world.
-Every individual and living organism have the right to survival.
-Let’s stop depriving small-scale farmers of their right.
+Every individual and the living organism has the right to survival.
+Let’s stop depriving small-scale farmers of their rights.
 Let them survive and keep their system continue to produce healthy and natural food.

 LIFE Network has introduced the livestock keeper’s rights.
 Join our hands and support the rights of livestock keepers.
 Here is the link to details of the livestock keeper’s rights.